Day of Mourning (Australia): Commemorations

-In 1998, a reenactment of the original Day of Mourning was held to commemorate the sixtieth anniversary of the protest.
-About four hundred protesters marched in silence along the original route of the march.
+In 1998, a reenactment of the original Day of Mourning was held to commemorate the 60th anniversary of the protest.
+About 400 protesters marched in silence along the original route of the march.
 Descendants of the original protesters read their speeches, and the ten main grievances in the Congress' manifesto were re-affirmed.
 The reenactment was accompanied by a campaign to protect the Australian Hall, the location of the 1938 Congress.
 The Government of New South Wales had placed a conservation order on it, but exceptions to the order allowed everything but the façade to be demolished.
 The building is now permanently protected.